wazuh/wazuh-documentation/source/user-manual/binaries/tools/ossec-control.rst

 .. note::

-   This is only available on an Wazuh agent.
+   This is only available on a Wazuh agent.

 ``status``
 ----------